 Some insured schedule all items with us if they didn’t previously have an inventory list created.

-At claim time we will need proof that the guns were owned.
+At claim time we will need proof (description and serial number) that the guns were owned.
 It can be difficult to recreate a lifetime of acquisitions if an inventory list was not created prior to a claim.

 17.)
 How is my rate determined?
 What deductible should I select?